-Next Site

 From here you may continue to the overlook and turn around to return the same way and exit onto Key Wallace Drive, or you may take the rest of Wildlife Drive.
 Once at Key Wallace Drive, turn right - heading East.
 Continue to Maple Dam Road and turn left.
 Then bear right onto Greenbriar Road and continue for 1.5 miles.
 The Brodess Farm will be on the right.

-Previous Site

 From here, take the rest of Wildlife Drive to MD 335.
 Turn right heading north.
 Once at Key Wallace Drive, turn right - heading east.
 The Blackwater National Wildlife Refuge Visitor Center will be on the right.

 Brodess Farm

-BYWAY MARKER
+BYWAY MARKER Greenbriar Road

-Greenbrian Road

 For decades, visitors have made pilgrimages to Harriet Tubman's childhood home site at the Brodess Farm.

-The buildings visible from the road are not related to the historic Brodess farm and
+The buildings visible from the road are not related to the historic Brodess farm and were built much later.
+Please respect the

-Next Site Continue on Greenbriar Road heading east to the intersection with Bucktown Road and Bestpitch Ferry Road.
+Continue on Greenbrian Road heading east to the intersection with Bucktown Road and Bestpitch Ferry Road.
 Stop at the Bucktown Store at the intersection.

-Previous Site Turn left heading west on Greenbrian Rd for 1.5 miles.
+Turn left heading west on Greenbrian Rd for 1.5 miles.
 Continue onto Maple Dam Rd.
 Turn right onto Key Wallace Dr. Cross the Little Blackwater River Bridge, then turn left onto Wildlife Drive in Blackwater National Wildlife Refuge.
 Pull over to the right.
 There is a fee to enter Wildlife Drive.

 Edward Brodess, Harriet Tubman's enslaver, lived at this site.
 He moved Tubman's mother Rit and her children to his farm in Bucktown after 1823 or 1824.
 Tubman spent her early years here and on nearby farms.
 No trace remains of Brodess' original home that once sat near the existing house at the end of the lane.

 Edward Brodess, with a small farm and few livestock, did not have enough work to fully employ all of his slaves.
 However, he had eight children to support, so he frequently hired his enslaved people out to neighboring farmers.
 Rit and her children suffered both emotionally and physically from these separations, one of the many injustices of the institution of slavery.

 Harriet Tubman later told an interviewer that she seldom lived with the Brodesses.
 He was "never unnecessarily cruel; but as was common among slaveholders, he often hired out his slaves to others, some of whom proved to be tyrannical and brutal to the utmost limit of their power."
 Harriet's brothers.
-Ben and Robert, recalled harsher treatment at the hands of the Brodesses.
-Robert felt Edward Brodess "was not fit to own a dog."
-Ben was more to the point: "Where I came from," he later recalled, "it would make your flesh creep, and your hair stand on end, to know what they do to the slaves."
-Bucktown Village Store BYWAY MARKER 4303 Bucktown Road Bucktown, MD 21613 410 901-9255
+Ben and Robert, recalled harsher treatment at the hands of the Brodesses, Robert felt Edward Brodess "was not fit to own a dog."
+Ben was more to the point: "Where I came from." he later recalled. "it would make your flesh creep, and your hair stand on end, to know what they do to the slaves."